10 Things you might Wonder about when Visiting Lisbon for the First Time

 4. Fado is the traditional Portuguese music

-Fado is traditional Portuguese music, expressing the deep melancholy of saudade.
+Fado is traditional Portuguese music, expressing the deep feelings of saudade.
 A feeling of sadness and yearning for something that is locked up in your heart.
 In the old days, women would yearn for their husbands embarking on a long journey in the far distance.

 5. Miradouros are viewpoints